Plan a Conditional Access deployment

-Azure Active Directory (Azure AD) Conditional Access analyses signals such as user, device, and location to automate decisions and enforce organizational access policies for resource.
-You can use Conditional Access policies to apply access controls like Multi-Factor Authentication (MFA).
-Conditional Access policies allow you to prompt users for MFA when needed for security, and stay out of users’ way when not needed.
+Azure Active Directory (Azure AD) Conditional Access analyses signals such as user, device, and location to automate decisions and enforce organizational access policies for resources.
+Conditional Access policies allow you to build conditions that manage security controls that can block access, require multifactor authentication, or restrict the user’s session when needed and stay out of the user’s way when not.

 A working Azure AD tenant with Azure AD Premium or trial license enabled.
 If needed, create one for free.